unskript/Awesome-CloudOps-Automation/Github/legos/github_get_team/README.md

 <br>

 ## Description
-This Lego Gets id and name of a team in a Github Organization
+This Lego gets the details of a team in a Github Organization

 ## Lego Details